Academic Profile : Faculty

 Teaching

 She is a trained educator with over 15 years of experience in schools and universities in Europe and Singapore.
 She is an Associate Fellow of the Higher Education Academy UK and holds the PGDipEd (NIE Singapore), Universitetspædagogikum from Denmark, and Basis Kwalificatie Onderwijs from the Netherlands.
-She has taught film studies courses in the United Kingdom at the University of Greenwich and University College London (UCL), where she earned her PhD with a thesis on transnational cinemas in Scandinavia.
+She has taught film studies courses in the United Kingdom at the University of Greenwich and University College London (UCL).

-Dr Chow welcomes prospective PhD students working on topics in film and media studies, critical AI, and media industry studies.
+Dr Chow welcomes prospective PhD students working on topics in film and media studies, critical AI, cultural labour, and media industry studies.

 Critical AI studies; Cultural studies; Creative labour; Political economy of cultural production; Film studies; Cinemas of small nations; Media aesthetics and representation